 (3) Information on investments in Mainland China

-A. Basic information: Refer to table 6.

-B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland China: Refer to table 4.
+- A. Basic information: Please refer to table 6. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland China: Please refer to table 5.

 (4) Major shareholders information